kumarspringboot/notes/README.md

 **@Controller** – Manages incoming web requests, delegates processing to the service layer, and returns responses to the client.@Controller receives HTTP requests, calls the service methods, and returns responses.

+**@Resource** is a Java EE standard annotation (from javax.annotation or jakarta.annotation) used for dependency injection.

+@**Inject** annotation in Spring Boot is part of the JSR-330 standard (Java Dependency Injection specification) and is used to indicate a dependency injection point.
+It functions very similarly to Spring’s own @Autowired annotation but comes from the Java standard rather than being Spring-specific

+The @**Autowired** annotation in Spring Boot is a key mechanism for automatic dependency injection.
+It tells the Spring framework to automatically find and inject the required beans (objects) into your class without you needing to manually instantiate or wire them
+**Where Can You Use @Autowired?
+****Constructor Injection** (recommended for required dependencies)

+**Setter Injection** (for optional dependencies or to enable changing after construction)

+**Field Injection** (injects directly into private fields, though less recommended)